-Here’s a great example of a autonomous driving startup, called Zoox, and how they recognize objects and pedestrians:
+Here’s a great example of an autonomous driving startup, called Zoox, and how they recognize objects and pedestrians:

 Being able to navigate through an intersection is already hard enough for humans, and even more so for autopilot and self-driving systems, currently.
-While the Tesla Autonomy Day demo seemed to handle very basic and simple intersections, current Full Self-Driving doesn’t handle them at all and it still remains to be seen what sorts of intersections Tesla can navigate in 2020.
+While the Tesla Autonomy Day demo seemed to handle very basic and simple intersections, current Full Self-Driving has improved quite a bit and is even able to handle some roundabouts.

 Below you can see how the Tesla Autonomy Day vehicle sees the intersection via drivable space.